Please review the FAQs below:

 1. When is the library re-opening?

-We are happy to announce that the library will re-open on Monday, July 20, 2020.
-Please see the message from Lara Grunow, Director of Okotoks Public Library below:
+We are happy to announce that the library re-opened to the public on Monday, July 20, 2020.

 Access & Service details: